lifemapper/lmsyft/sphinx/aws/aws_workflow.rst

     * Drops the mounted GBIF S3 data table.

-2. Summarize species and occurrence counts
+2. Redshift: Summarize species and occurrence counts
 ***********************************************************

 * Redshift: Create summary tables on the subsetted GBIF data and write to S3